What do the Liberal Democrats believe?

-‘What do the Liberal Democrats believe?’
+‘What do Liberal Democrats believe?’
 ‘What does the Lib Dem party stand for?’
-Those sorts of questions are often asked and here you can get the answer in the form of a single sentence, a poster or a chapter.
+Those sorts of questions are often asked, and here you can get the answer in the form of a single sentence, one graphic or one chapter.

-What the Liberal Democrats stand for: in one sentence
+What Liberal Democrats stand for: in one sentence

 The Liberal Democrats exist to build and safeguard a fair, free and open society, in which we seek to balance the fundamental values of liberty, equality and community, and in which no one shall be enslaved by poverty, ignorance or conformity.